farrell-dan/concordia-js-events-P1/lecture/lecture-3-events.md

 In most cases handlers are called _before_ the default action takes place.

-You can prevent the _default_ action from happening by calling `event.preventDefault();` in the eventListener function.
+You can prevent the _default_ action from happening by calling `event.preventDefault();` in the event handler function.

 ---